zappdev/zAppDev.DotNet.Framework/README.md

-# CLMS Framework
+# zAppDev DotNet Framework

 ### License

-The **CLMS.Framework** is dual licensed as AGPL/Commercial software.
+The **zAppDev.DotNet.Framework** is dual licensed as AGPL/Commercial software.